A lot of us tend to wring our hands that we don’t know what to do about our problems, writing problems included.

 But fascinatingly, we do know what to do in many cases.
-We just don’t like the answers!

-I’m sometimes guilty of this.
-Maybe my options are not tidy or clear-cut, which makes me loathe to choose one.
-Or maybe I’m afraid of what the answer requires.
-It might mean I need to be more daring with a character, for example, which can be scary.
+On a writing level, it might mean I need to be more daring with a character, for example, which can be scary.
 Or I might need to spend an extra month painstakingly changing how I structured a plot.

 My Experiment Toward Decisiveness